 All of the information submitted on the application form is confidential and released only to the financial aid office at the campuses the student lists on the form.

-You can access the FAFSA online at www.fafsa.gov.
+You can access the FAFSA online at www.fafsa.gov beginning October 1, 2016 to apply for the 2017-18 school year.
 It is recommended that students file online because there are built-in edits; it is faster and more efficient.
-You can get a paper copy of the Free Application for Federal Student Aid (FAFSA) from your high school or college counselor.
+You can also use the CSUMentors FAFSA transfer module to help complete the FAFSA.
+You can get a paper copy of FAFSA from your high school or college counselor.
 FAFSA forms are also available from the financial aid office at any college or university, trade and technical schools, and at many public libraries.